 Nowadays, most hosting companies streamline their services in order to make them more accessible to newcomers.
 That’s definitely the case here as well.
 If you’re looking for a company that’s easy to work with, you can’t really go wrong with either Bluehost or iPage.
 However, I do have to say that Bluehost outshines iPage just a little in this particular area.

 Bluehost features a very traditional and straightforward cPanel that’s ideal not just for new users but also for those who are thinking about switching from a different provider.
 That’s because a lot of hosting companies use a very similar cPanel, so you’ll know exactly what to expect here.
 Another nice thing about Bluehost is that the company offers a shared portal for the cPanel and webmail client.

-iPage has its own control panel but it’s a bit different compared to the traditional one you might be familiar with.
+Just like DreamHost, iPage has its own control panel but it’s a bit different compared to the traditional one you might be familiar with.
 The company created its own custom control panel known as vDeck, which to be honest is a bit less user-friendly and not quite as aesthetically pleasing as the regular cPanel.
-The vDeck isn’t bad or anything but it feels like an unnecessary alternative to the cPanel we all know and love.
+The vDeck panel isn’t bad or anything, but it feels like an unnecessary alternative to the cPanel we all know and love.

 Ease of Use – We have to give Bluehost a slight edge in this department as the company uses a straightforward cPanel while iPage offers a custom control panel that some many find a bit convoluted.